The Battery (Manhattan): Memorials

 Battery Park contains over 20 monuments, many of which are clustered in an area called "Monument Walk".

 Hope Garden

 Within the park is Hope Garden, a memorial dedicated to AIDS victims, where The Sphere had been exhibited at times.
 The garden has also been used as a site for environmental demonstrations due to its fragility and the Battery's status as a tourist attraction.
-The Sphere was later moved to Liberty Park.
+The Sphere was moved to Liberty Park in 2017.

 Netherland Monument

 The Netherland Monument with its flagpole was dedicated on December 6, 1926, as a gift from the Dutch in commemoration of the purchase of Manhattan Island three centuries prior.
+It was designed by Hendrik van den Eijnde (1869-1939), a sculptor from Haarlem in the Netherlands.

-It was originally located south of Castle Clinton, but during the 1940–1952 renovation, the flagpole was relocated to the northeast entrance of the Battery, where it still stands.
+The monument was originally located south of Castle Clinton, but during the 1940–1952 renovation, the flagpole was relocated to the northeast entrance of the Battery, where it still stands.
 It was renovated and rededicated in 2000.

 East Coast Memorial

 A World War II war memorial, the East Coast Memorial is one of three war memorials in the United States administered by the American Battle Monuments Commission; the others are the West Coast Memorial to the Missing of World War II in San Francisco and the Honolulu Memorial.
 The memorial commemorates U.S. servicemen who died in coastal waters of the western Atlantic Ocean during the Battle of the Atlantic.
 A total of 4,609 names are inscribed on both sides of eight 19-foot-tall granite pylons.
 The pylons are arranged in two rows of four each.
 Between the two rows stands a bronze statue of an eagle, erected on a black granite pedestal.
 The eagle faces the Statue of Liberty in New York Harbor.

 The memorial was designed by the architectural firm of Gehron & Seltzer, while the eagle statue was created by Albino Manca, an Italian-born sculptor.
 The granite slabs were set up in October 1959; the sculpture was installed in February 1963, and the memorial was dedicated by President John F. Kennedy that May.